aksnzhy/xlearn_doc/_build/html/_sources/index.rst.txt

     sudo pip install xlearn

 The installation process will take a while.
-And then you can type the following script in python shell to check whether we install xLearn successfully:
+And then you can type the following script in python shell to check whether the xLearn has been installed successfully:

 >>> import xlearn as xl
 >>> xl.hello()